 Having traveled a lot around some of Spain’s greatest tapas cities, we’ve tried plenty of excellent tapas over the years.
 Here are 10 Spanish tapas dishes that are worth traveling for, as well as some tapas recipes you can check out if you want to make your own versions at home.

 Carrillada de Cerdo en tinto @ La Bodeguita de Plocia (Cadiz)

-Pork cheeks in wine in – certainly a classic tapas, this was our favourite version so far.
-La Bodeguita de Plocia is a tapas bar specializing in Iberico pork served many different ways.
+Pork cheeks in wine is certainly a classic tapas, this was our favourite version so far.
+La Bodeguita de Plocia is a tapas bar specializing in Iberico pork served in many different ways.